 - Limit connections

-maxPoolSize=xxto options in a connection string URI to limit the maximum number of connections in the connection pool of a client to xx.
+maxPoolSize=xxin the options parameter to limit the maximum number of connections in the connection pool of a client to xx.

-- Guarantee acknowledgement after data has been written to the majority of nodes
+- Send an acknowledgment after data has been written to the majority of nodes

-w=majorityto options in a connection string URI to guarantee that ApsaraDB for MongoDB sends acknowledgement to a client after writing data to the majority of nodes for a write request.
+w= majorityin the options parameter to ensure that ApsaraDB for MongoDB sends an acknowledgment to a client after writing data to the majority of nodes for a write request.